 Put Marketing Language Into Context

-The NAEBA says buyers who are attracted to properties because of marketing language should determine if the words actually describe the home or are just window dressing.
+Buyers who are attracted to properties because of marketing language should determine if the words actually describe the home or are just window dressing.
 To put the marketing lingo into context, do the following:

 - Determine if property descriptions are indicators of actual added value or just terminology used to get you into the home.